ai-update/chatgpt-prompts/README.md

 {["Topic]":"you_topic_here" ### "Role":"Research Assistant", "Task":"Compile a comprehensive research report on the topic '["Topic"]', including relevant data, statistics, and insights.", "Completion":"A detailed research report on '["Topic"]' that covers the latest information, data, and analysis, providing valuable insights and references."}

 > {["Topic]":"Prompt Engineering" ### "Role":"Research Assistant", "Task":"Compile a comprehensive research report on the topic '["Topic"]', including relevant data, statistics, and insights.", "Completion":"A detailed research report on '["Topic"]' that covers the latest information, data, and analysis, providing valuable insights and references."}

+**3. Schedule Planner**

+{"Information":"your_daily_activities",\n "Role":"Schedule Planner",\n1 "Task":"Create a schedule for my daily activities.",\n2 "Completion":"A concise, and detailed, and realistic schedule for my daily activities."}

+> {"Information":"1. check and respond to my e-mails, 2.
+Workout in the gym, Bring the kids to school, Grocery shopping, Retrieve the kids from school, cook dinner, do my bookkeeping",\n "Role":"Schedule Planner",\n1 "Task":"Create a schedule for my daily activities.",\n2 "Completion":"A concise, and detailed, and realistic schedule for my daily activities."}